fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Is there a risk of multiple pregnancy?

 Yes, Clomid can slightly increase the chance of releasing more than one egg.
-That’s why there’s a 5–10% chance of having twins.
+It may increase the likelihood of releasing more than one egg during a treatment cycle.
 While the risk is higher than with natural conception, it’s still lower compared to injectable fertility medications.

-What are the success rates with Clomid and IUI?
+What factors may influence treatment outcomes with Clomid and IUI?

 Are there cases in which Clomid will not work?

 Clomid doesn’t work for everyone.
-It may be less effective if:
+It may not be suitable in some situations, such as:

 Should you do IUI with or without Clomid?

-Using Clomid alongside IUI is often more effective than natural-cycle IUI, particularly for women with irregular ovulation.
+Clomid may be recommended alongside IUI in certain situations, particularly for individuals with irregular ovulation.
 However, if your ovulation is regular and you are concerned about unexplained infertility, both options are viable.

 Your doctor may recommend trying without medication first before moving on to Clomid.